Take a SUP tour around Lake Champlain

-We are surrounded by beautiful, State owned, Lake Champlain Islands; Mosquito, Burton, Woods Island and Kill Kare State Park.
-Rent a SUP and explore on your own or with a guide ($25 per hour additional fee)
+Lake Champlain is surrounded by beautiful state owned Islands; Mosquito, Burton, Woods Island and Kill Kare State Park.
+Rent a SUP and explore on your own or do a SUP tour around Lake Champlain with a guide ($25 per hour additional fee)

 At Kite N Paddle you can do different SUP tours